 People experiencing homelessness, and those at risk of homelessness (see glossary), are among Australia’s most socially and economically disadvantaged.
 To support Australians at risk of or experiencing homelessness, governments across Australia fund housing and homelessness services.
 These services are mainly delivered by non–government organisations, including those specialising in delivering services to specific target groups (such as young people or people experiencing Family and domestic violence) and those providing more general services to people facing housing crises (AIHW 2022).

-The data on Specialist Homelessness Services on this page are drawn from the Specialist Homelessness Services annual report (AIHW 2022) and the Specialist Homelessness Services monthly data report (AIHW 2023).
+The data on Specialist Homelessness Services (SHS) (see glossary) on this page are drawn from the Specialist Homelessness Services annual report.

 Why do people experience homelessness?